minus34/census-loader/web/README.md

 ### Usage

 1. Get the map server running
-2. Lookup the stats you want from the Metadata Excel files in the Census Datapacks ()
+2. Lookup the stats you want from the Metadata Excel files in the Census Datapacks.
+They're in the \<your data path>\<Datapack name>\Metadata folders
 3. Add them to the URL for the map. e.g. http://127.0.0.1:8081/?stats=T01,T02,T03

 Note: an intuitive, keyword based stat search tool would be good to integrate with the map, but I'd like to get some rest now... (pull requests gratefully accepted)